Welcome to eatdrinkcapetown!

 I hope you’ll enjoy my blog!

-Sonia Cabano lives in Cape Town and works as a professional speaker, freelance cook and food writer.
+Sonia Cabano lived in Cape Town and works as a professional speaker, freelance cook and food writer.

 Her work is characterised by her passion for local food and culture, especially South Africa’s shared culinary heritage, which she eloquently describes:

 “South African cooking is a wonderful expression of our lively culture, I think, a rich and powerful stream fed by many diverse tributaries – Dutch, Malay, French, German, British, Jewish, Greek, Portuguese, Indian and African.
 And all these tastes and flavour-accents can be clearly discerned in our own local culinary language, making South African cuisine a true polyglot with a unique and distinctive voice.”

 Guillaume and Sabah Cabano are her son and daughter duo.
 Both are students with passion in cooking, having attended multiple cooking demonstrations with vastly knowledgable chefs.

 The two aim to continue their mother’s legacy in the shape of her blog and passion for food.